 A prerequisite course for enrollment in ENGL 1313 for students scoring below 18 on the English section of the ACT or below 400 on the SAT.
 Students with no available test scores will also be enrolled in ENGL 1303.
-ENGL 1303 emphasizes basic grammar and composition, with emphasis on sentence structure and on organizing and developing the short essay.
-ENGL 1303 does not meet the Smith College requirements for either the B.A. or the B.S. degree but does carry elective credit.
+ENGL 1303 is an introduction to the principles of composition accomplished through the study of grammar, standard English usage, and rhetorical techniques and strategies.
+This course emphasizes basic grammar and composition and focuses on sentence structure and on organizing and developing the short essay.
+ENGL 1303 does not meet the Smith College requirements for either the BA or the BS degree but does carry elective credit.

-ENGL 1313, 1323 Composition and Literature
+ENGL 1313,1323 Composition and Literature